 There will be various cash prizes awarded throughout Walk the World for your office charity.
 Check out our Fundraising page for more information.

-Everyone at Informa is encouraged to take a volunteer day in 2018.
+Everyone at Informa is encouraged to use their volunteer time.
 Speak to your walk organiser about opportunities available.
 If you’d like to use your skills and get a second volunteer day, the staff at the charity can let you know what they are in need of!
 Charities often welcome comms or marketing support for example.

 Organizing an office walk

-It is crucial to undergo a risk assessment once you have decided the route of your charity walk.
-Take a look here for inspiration.
+It is crucial to undergo a risk assessment once you have decided the route of your charity walk to ensure we manage risks.

-How about having walk news-hounds? give each a go-pro camera (or use smart phones) and ask them to interview people along the walk and take footage.
+How about having walk news-hounds?
+Give each a go-pro camera (or use

 Take pictures!
 Get WTW balloons in or do a desk drop.